dhis2/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 ### Presentation - introducion to generalizable apps

+<iframe src="https://docs.google.com/presentation/d/1t0J67xAbcPJigkKV5HGUqZsgLPH97EuyhMKRT5IVSyo/embed?start=false&loop=false&delayms=3000" frameborder="0" width="100%" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 We will go through this [presentation](https://docs.google.com/presentation/d/1t0J67xAbcPJigkKV5HGUqZsgLPH97EuyhMKRT5IVSyo).

 ### Task 4.1 Add translation strings

 :::info[Requirement]
-Wrap strings in the app in i18n (start in workshop/src/views/Home.js ).
+Wrap strings in the app in i18n (start in `src/views/Home.js` ).
 :::

-Refer to the [documentation for setting up translations](https://developers.dhis2.org/docs/guides/translation-support/) in your app.
+#### Set up

+Since we have initialized the app using d2, you do not need to install anything.
+Instead you can go to the first file you want to add translations and add `import i18n from @dhis2/d2-i18n`.

+You can refer to the presentation above for how to wrap the strings.

+Once you have wrapped at least one string, you can generate your translation template.
+The easiest approach is to stop your app and rerun `yarn start`.
+This should create the `i18n` and `src/locales` directories.

+Finally, when `src/locales` exists, you can add `import i18n from './locales/index.js'`.

+#### Translations

 When you have wrapped the strings, generate the translation strings.
-You can then create a new translation file (e.g. copy the en.pot and rename it as fr.po) and add some test translations (they do not have to be real translations!).
-Try the translations out by opening your app and your backend instance in a new private window; log in with the following user who has the user language set to French: `user: frenchS; password: ???`.
+You can then create a new translation file (e.g. copy the `en.pot` and rename it as `fr.po`) and add some test translations (they do not have to be real translations!).
+You need to generate translations after adding a translations `.po` file; again, the easiest way is just to stop and rerun `yarn start`.

+Try the translations out by opening your app and your backend instance in a new private window; log in with the following user who has the user language set to French: `user: french; password: !French123`.

 ### Task 4.2 Support RTL Languages